 We also held several training and awareness-raising sessions on human rights, including modern slavery and human trafficking, focusing on our procurement and supply chains, e.g. Townhall Meetings, Supplier Day, and Knowledge Sharing Sessions with the Corporate Audit department.

 3. Moving forward

-For OSRAM, human rights due diligence in general and modern slavery due diligence more specifically is a process of continuous improvement and learning.
-To build on the human rights risk and capacity assessment outcomes and strengthen OSRAM's due diligence approach in the future, OSRAM is committed to:
+For OSRAM, human rights due diligence in general and modern slavery due diligence more specifically, is a process of continuous improvement and learning.
+To strengthen our due diligence approach in the future, OSRAM strives to:

-- Raise awareness among OSRAM's employees, suppliers and business partners on modern slavery risks and their mitigation as part of the human rights policy implementation.
+- Further strengthening our communication, awareness-raising and capability-building activities among OSRAM employees, suppliers and business partners on modern slavery risks and their mitigation;